ayedaemon/ayedaemon.github.io/content/post/drafts/elf-chronicles-symbol-tables.md

 From what I understand, **symbol visibility** (*yup, this is what glibc calls `st_other`*) extends the concept of **symbol binding** and provides more control over symbol access.

-Let's use an example to grasp this concept better.
-Imagine we create an `addFunc` function in both the `main.c` file and the `libarithmatic.c` file, then **compile** and **assemble** the code separately.
-This scenario leads to symbol clashes.

-*While I understand this example might not be highly practical, it illustrates the need for more precise control beyond what the `st_info`'s "**bind**" bits can offer.
-This is where the `st_other` visibility attribute becomes crucial.*

-You can read more from [here](https://developer.ibm.com/articles/au-aix-symbol-visibility/)[^ibm_sym_vis] and [here](https://unix.stackexchange.com/questions/472660/what-are-difference-between-the-elf-symbol-visibility-levels)[^so_sym_vis]
+You can read more about this member from [here](https://developer.ibm.com/articles/au-aix-symbol-visibility/) [^ibm_sym_vis] and [here](https://unix.stackexchange.com/questions/472660/what-are-difference-between-the-elf-symbol-visibility-levels) [^so_sym_vis].

 [^ibm_sym_vis]: https://developer.ibm.com/articles/au-aix-symbol-visibility/

 [^so_sym_vis]: https://unix.stackexchange.com/questions/472660/what-are-difference-between-the-elf-symbol-visibility-levels

 ### st_shndx

 This attribute indicates the section associated with this symbol.
 It holds the section index corresponding to the sections in the section header.

 ### st_value

 Indeed, each symbol should have both a name and an associated value.
-This member holds the value associated with the symbol.
+This member holds the value associated with the respective symbol.

 ### st_size